rodrigoarg89/rodrigoarg89/README.md

      Self-taught from a very young age, always open to new challenges!
      Thanks for viewing my readme!

-# 🌱 I’m currently learning React Native!
+# 🌱 I’m currently learning PYTHON!

 # 💞️ I’m looking to collaborate
      on companies that use web development technology to its full potential, mainly, since that will give